cloudera-labs/cldr-runner/NAVIGATOR.md

 2. Install the latest `ansible-core` and `ansible-navigator`.

-   The version of these tools can be the latest, as the actual execution version are encapsulated in the _execution environment_ container.
+   These tools can be the latest versions, as the actual execution versions are encapsulated in the _execution environment_ container.

    ```bash
     pip install ansible-core ansible-navigator
    ```

-> [!IMPORTANT]
-> Please note each OS has slightly different requirements for installing `ansible-navigator`. :woozy_face: Read more about [installing `ansible-navigator`](https://ansible.readthedocs.io/projects/navigator/installation/#install-ansible-navigator).

 # Usage